RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 To update proxy certificate on clusters running Active-Passive (Replica Of) databases:

-- **Step 1:** Update your proxy certificate on the source database cluster using the `rladmin` command, or REST API.
+- **Step 1:**  Use `rladmin` or the REST API to update proxy certificate on the source database cluster.
 - **Step 2:** From the admin console, update the destination database configuration with the new certificate as described [`here`](https://docs.redis.com/latest/rs/administering/creating-databases/create-active-passive/#configuring-tls-for-replica-of-traffic-on-the-destination-database).

 {{<note>}}